Close-up of a newborn baby's tiny hand grasping an adult's finger, with medical tubes and equipment nearby in a hospital setting.

 Tiny hands need big hearts

-Every year, hundreds of babies need specialist care in NICU.
+Every year, hundreds of babies need specialist care in Christchurch's Neonatal Intensive Care Unit (NICU).
 Some arrive early.
 Some arrive critically unwell.
 For many families, NICU begins without warning and becomes their world for weeks or months.

-The current unit was opened in 2005.
-Since then, demand has grown due to a number of factors, including population growth of 26%, changing demographics and more complex births.
-NICU is funded for 44 cots but regularly cares for 50 to 60 babies, placing pressure on space, staff and families.
-In 2025, 59 mothers were transferred out of region because there was not enough space.
+The current unit opened in 2005.
+Since then, demand has grown significantly.
+Population growth, changing demographics and increasingly complex births mean the unit is often caring for more babies than it was designed for.
+NICU is funded for 44 cots but regularly cares for 50 to 60 babies.
+In 2025 alone, 59 mothers were transferred out of the region due to capacity pressures.

 These babies are our future.
 Let's give them the best start.